hailelagi/hailelagi.com/content/notes/block-layers.md

 ## Filesystems are composable!

 A filesystem is software.
-It compiles down to binary known as an image, to use this _image_ we need to `mkfs` a fancy way of registering it with the operating system and `mount` it - producing a visible interface to interact with it via -- yet another filesystem?
+It compiles down to a binary known as an image, to use this _image_ we need to execute it through `mkfs` a fancy way of registering it with the operating system and `mount` it - producing a visible interface to interact with it via -- yet another filesystem?

 Filesystems are an interface and one goal of a good interface is _composability_, no matter how many times I heard it or read about it didn't quite make sense.
-For example I mounted my fuse filesystem on its self and broke the link to it's parent filesystem, why was i able to do this? why could I?:
+For example I mounted my fuse filesystem on its self and broke the link to it's parent filesystem, why could I?:

 ```bash
 haile@ubuntu:/Users/haile$ mount | grep flubber